dd86k/ddcpuid/README.md

 This small utility will reveal everything through `CPUID` -- A CPU instruction to get information about the CPU.

-It is planned to probably do a GUI version as well, there is a nice list of [libraries](https://wiki.dlang.org/Libraries_and_Frameworks) for it too.

 If you have any questions, suggestions, requests, find any bugs, or notice incorect data, please either start an Issue or send an [email](mailto:devddstuff@gmail.com)!

-The output and the project will change often!

 ## Goal